Skip to main content

 Using WebP in React

 Fewer bytes to download for the user equals better pagespeed index, better conversion rate, and in general better user experience.
-It is also an important factor in ecommerce SEO.
+It is also an important factor in eCommerce SEO.

 • Optimize the quality of the images